sy2002/QNICE-FPGA/vhdl/vga/README.md

 Each of these blocks will be described below.

 ## `vga_register_map`
-This entire block works in the solely in the CPU clock domain.
+This entire block works solely in the CPU clock domain.

 The core of this block is the signal `register_map` that contains the 16 registers accessible by the CPU.

-The outputs from this block are divided into two groups: One group writes to and reads from the Video RAM and the other group provides control signals directly to the `vga_output` block.
+The output signals from this block are divided into two groups: One group writes to and reads from the Video RAM and the other group provides configuration signals directly to the `vga_output` block.

 ## `vga_output`
-This block receives configuration signals from the `vga_register_map` block as well as has access to read from the three parts of the Video RAM (Display RAM, Font RAM, and Palette RAM).
+This block receives configuration signals from the `vga_register_map` block as well as reads from the three parts of the Video RAM (Display RAM, Font RAM, and Palette RAM).
 From these, this block generates the VGA output signals.
 This block consists of these three sub blocks:
 * `vga_pixel_counters`
 * `vga_text_mode`
 * `vga_sync`

 These blocks will be described in the following:

 ### `vga_pixel_counters`